exercism/docs/building/tooling/test-runners/README.md

 Each language has it's own Test Runner, written in that language.
 The website acts as the orchestrator between the Test Runners and students' submissions.

-Each Test Runner lives in the Exercism GitHub organsation in a repository named `$LANG-test-runner` (e.g. `ruby-test-runner`).
+Each Test Runner lives in the Exercism GitHub organization in a repository named `$LANG-test-runner` (e.g. `ruby-test-runner`).
 You can explore the different Test Runners [here](https://github.com/exercism?q=-test-runner).

 If you would like to get involved in helping with an existing Test Runner, please open an issue in its repository asking if there is somewhere you can help.